Last Updated: 19th July 2022

 Make sure to save 20-30% above the price you want to pay for your car just in case you need to pay for a few repairs if something goes wrong.
 You wouldn’t want your savings goals to get knocked off track due to an unlucky mechanical issue!

 By far one of the most rewarding things to save for is a vacation.
-Getting together with family and friends in a foreign location, or even just a quick getaway in your own country is hard to beat.
+Getting together with family and friends in a foreign location or just a quick getaway in your own country is hard to beat.

 You could save for a quick 1 or 2-week vacation, or save up to take an extended leave of 6 months or a year.
 The world truly is your oyster.
 Studies also show the anticipation of planning a trip and waiting to go on it makes us almost as happy as the trip itself.
 Talk about a win-win!

 This goes hand in hand with saving to invest.
 Retirement is probably the most important financial goal we all strive for in our lives.
-The key to successful retirement saving is to save and invest consistently over the course of your working years.
+The key to successful retirement saving is to save and invest consistently over your working years.

 Ignore what people tell you about the market, whether it is stocks being too dangerous or a crash coming.
 Just invest each month when you get paid and you will be rewarded handsomely with more than enough to live comfortably once you decide to retire.